futureworkz/playbook/protocols/ruby-evaluation-test/README.md

 - ActiveRecord validation
 - Common Rails methods such as view helpers, routes, etc

+### Practise Drills
+[Futureworkz drills](../drills/README.md) are common coding conventions and practices we adopted in every development project.
+Ruby evaluation test requires the same coding standard as drills.
+You should be familiar with all Futureworkz drills and able to do them without thinking or referencing.

+A good way to practice is to repeat a drill for at least 5 times or until you are able to do the drill purely from memory.

-### Practice on Previous Test Again
+### Practise on Previous Test Again
 You can redo your previous test from scratch again.
-This way, you will get to practice every thing again.
-The more time you do it, the faster you will become.
-You also memorize the fundamentals very quickly.
+This way, you will get to practice everything again.

-### Drills
-- Drills
--- project setup (RVM)
--- migration + db seed
--- model + rspec
--- controller + rspec
--- view + capybara
--- HTML
--- CSS
--- JS (graceful degradation)
--- git commits